Worker’s Compensation

 How Do I Schedule A Doctor’s Appointment?

-For both student and regular faculty and staff, additional health care needed by specialists will be coordinated between the University Leave Coordinator, the initial treating physician and CCMSI Corporation, third party administrator for Workers’ Compensation claims.
-An employee should consult with either CCMSI or the WC Administrator to facilitate health care with a specialist.
+For student employees, faculty and staff, additional health care needed by specialists will be coordinated between the University Leave Coordinator, the initial treating physician and CorVel, the third party administrator for Workers’ Compensation claims.
+An employee should consult with either CorVel or the WC Administrator to facilitate health care with a specialist.

 Are Prescription Drugs Covered?